gilbarbara/helpers/README.md

 ### Objects

 **cleanUpObject(input: PlainObject): PlainObject**
-Remove properties with undefined value from an object.
+Remove properties with undefined values from an object.

 **getNestedProperty(input: PlainObject | any[], path: string): any**
 Get a nested property inside an object or array.